Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

 \begin{theorem} Let $\fA = (A;m)$ be a conservative minority algebra.
-Then there exists a simple reduced conservative minority tree $\mathcal{T}$ such that $\fA$ is isomorphic to $\fA_\mathcal{T}$. \end{theorem} \begin{proof} Let $T = \{[a]_\theta: \text{$a \in A$ and $\theta$ is a block congruence of $\fA$} \}$.
-It follows from Proposition \ref{prop:blockintersection} that $T$ ordered by set inclusion is a tree.
-Indeed, the equality relation is a block congruence with no nontrivial classes, hence the minimal elements of $T$ are exactly the singleton subsets of $A$.
+Then there exists a simple reduced full conservative minority tree $\mathcal{T}$ over a collection $S$ of pairwise nonisomorphic (simple) conservative minority algebras such that $\mathcal{T}$ represents $\mathbf{A}$. \end{theorem} \begin{proof} Let $X = \{[a]_\theta: \text{$a \in A$ and $\theta$ is a block congruence of $\fA$} \}$.
+It follows from Proposition \ref{prop:blockintersection} that $X$ ordered by set inclusion is a tree.
+Indeed, the equality relation is a block congruence with no nontrivial classes, hence the minimal elements of $X$ are exactly the singleton subsets of $A$.
 The full relation is also a block congruence, with a single nontrivial class equal to $A$.
-Proposition \ref{prop:blockintersection} indicates that two classes of a block congruence must either have empty intersection or be comparable in the subset order, so there is a unique path in $T$ from a given singleton class $\{a\} \in T$ to the root $A \in T$.
+Proposition \ref{prop:blockintersection} indicates that two classes of a block congruence must either have empty intersection or be comparable in the subset order, so there is a unique path in $X$ from a given $[a]_\theta \in X$ to the root $A \in X$, which we denote by $v_{[a]_\theta}$.

-Now we define the local conservative minority structure for $T$.
-Let $[a]_\theta \in T\setminus L_\mathcal{T}$.
-Since $\fA$ is a conservative minority algebra under the operation $m$, it follows that $[a]_\theta$ is also a conservative minority algebra under the restriction of $m$.
-By Corollary \ref{corollary:maximalcongruence}, there exists a unique maximal proper congruence on this algebra which we call $\lambda$.
-The set of children of $[a]_\theta$ in $T$ is equal to the set of equivalence classes of $\lambda$, that is,